geodnet/GEODNET_API/GEODNET_PPK_API.md

 This document is mainly used to define the relevant APIs in the PPK service, including user login and data download.

+> [!IMPORTANT]
+> In PPK, the account system is independent.
+Please make sure you have obtained a username and password from GEODNET before use.

 ### Http request

 <table>